matankasher/DefensiveProgramming_Project_OpenU_SecureFileServer/README.md

-# C-Project-OpenU
+# DefensiveProgramming-Project-OpenU

-### Assembler machine
+### Secure files storage server
-### Semester 2022a - Final Project - Grade 100.
+### Semester 2023a - Final Project - Grade 100.

 ### Description
-Assembler machine , covert assembly code/file to 16 base code.
+Server System to Save files at the server side via secure communication
+Client side at c++ , get client information , file to transfer , and port connect to server-side at python , send request to new-connect/re-connect. the server create AES key, encrpyt it with public keyy of the client, send to client-side, the client side decrypt the AES with his own private key. with the AES key, the client encrypt the file he want to transfer. the server side decrypt the file , verify with CRC, and save it.
+### Server-Side
+- Python
+### Client-Side
+- C + +
 ### Input
-- assembly code/file
-### Output
-- assembly code after deployment marco file
-- 16 base code file
+- port file
-- external label file
+- client file
-- data label file
+- file to save
 ### Methods
-- C
+- C ++
+- Python
+- TCP/IP communication
+- Symmetric and asymmetric encryption
+- RSA keys
-- Pointers
+- AES keys
-- Dynamic Memory Allocation
+- SQLite
-- Reading and Creating File
+- header and payload packs
-- MakeFile
+- CRC checksum
 ### Screenshots

 - Test file (input)